gotygota/tastebuddy_docs/docs/admin/index.md

 : A set of selected criteria used during a tasting.
 Any number of criteria can be used, depending on the application.

-`Punctual tasting`
+`Punctual tasting` or `One-off tasting`

 : Sensory evaluation of a single product by a single assessor.

 `Tasting session`

-: Comparative tasting of a number p of products in a predetermined order by a number a of evaluators.
-The ordered list of products is called a flight.
+: Simultaneous comparative tasting of two or more products in a predetermined order by one or more tasters.
 The same tasting sheet is used for each product and by each taster; each taster must evaluate all the samples in one go, but they do not necessarily perform the evaluation synchronously.
 All products are evaluated at the same time, and it is possible to move back and forth between samples.
 A tracking page is associated, showing the progress of each associated user within the product flight.

+`Flight` or `Series`

+: Ordered list of products to be comparatively evaluated during a tasting session.

 `Dashboard`